-3. Your designated beneficiary is determined based on the beneficiary(ies) designated as of the date of your death, who remain your beneficiary(ies) as of September 30 of the year following the year of your death.
+Your designated beneficiary is determined based on the beneficiary(ies) designated as of the date of your death, who remain your beneficiary(ies) as of September 30 of the year following the year of your death.

 If you die on or after your required beginning date, distributions must be made to your beneficiary(ies) over the longer of the single life expectancy of your designated beneficiary(ies), or your remaining life expectancy.
-If a beneficiary other than an individual or qualified trust as defined in the Treasury Regulations is named, you will be treated as having no designated beneficiary of your IRA for purposes of determining the distribution period.
+If a beneficiary other than a person or qualified trust as defined in the Treasury Regulations is named, you will be treated as having no designated beneficiary of your IRA for purposes of determining the distribution period.
 If there is no designated beneficiary of your IRA, distributions will commence using your single life expectancy, reduced by one in each subsequent year.

-If you die before your required beginning date, the entire amount remaining in your account will, at the election of your designated beneficiary(ies), either
+If you die before your required beginning date, the entire amount remaining in your account will, at the election of your designated beneficiary(ies), either:

-- a) be distributed by December 31 of the year containing the fifth anniversary of your death, or - b) be distributed over the remaining life expectancy of your designated beneficiary(ies). - If your spouse is your sole designated beneficiary, he or she must elect either option (a) or (b) by the earlier of December 31 of the year containing the fifth anniversary of your death, or December 31 of the year life expectancy payments would be required to begin.
+- a) be distributed by December 31 of the year containing the fifth anniversary of your death, or - b) be distributed over the remaining life expectancy of your designated beneficiary(ies)

+If your spouse is your sole designated beneficiary, he or she must elect either option (a) or (b) by the earlier of December 31 of the year containing the fifth anniversary of your death, or December 31 of the year life expectancy payments would be required to begin.
 Your designated beneficiary(ies), other than a spouse who is the sole designated beneficiary, must elect either option (a) or (b) by December 31 of the year following the year of your death.
 If no election is made, distribution will be calculated in accordance with option (b).
 In the case of distributions under option (b), distributions must commence by December 31 of the year following the year of your death.
-Generally, if your spouse is the designated beneficiary, distributions need not commence until December 31 of the year you would have attained age 70%, if later.
-If a beneficiary other than an individual or qualified trust as defined in the Treasury Regulations is named, you will be treated as having no designated beneficiary(ies) of your IRA for purposes of determining the distribution period.
+Generally, if your spouse is the designated beneficiary, distributions need not commence until December 31 of the year you would have attained age 72 (age 70 1⁄2 if you would have attained age 70 1⁄2 before 2020), if later.
+If a beneficiary other than a person or qualified trust as defined in the Treasury Regulations is named, you will be treated as having no designated beneficiary(ies) of your IRA for purposes of determining the distribution period.